EscVM/EscVM_YT/Notebooks/README.md

 ## 1.1 Installation

-Installation it's very straightforward and it takes only a couple of minutes.
+Installation it's very straightforward, and it takes only a couple of minutes.

 Firstly, you can start cloning the whole repository: